 Dexamethasone results are much closer to the cohort with no treatment strategy than the cohort Remdesivir.
 Total deaths prevented by Remdesivir amounts to 22,006 in comparison with 2,697 of Dexamethasone treatment in microsimulated scenarios.
 If one seeks to reduce the number of deaths as much as possible, the first treatment would undoubtedly be the one to choose.
 However, the price of Dexamethasone is noticeably lower than Remdesivir, which is 200 times more expensive19.
-The cost-effectiveness analysis is necessary to know which one offers more efficiency by each monetary unit invested.
+The cost-effectiveness analysis is necessary to know which one offers a higher return for each monetary unit invested.